joanpablo/reactive_forms/README.md

 }
 ```

-A custom **FormControl** validator is a function that receives the *value* as a **String** and returns a **Map**.
+A custom **FormControl** validator is a function that receives the *value* as a **dynamic** and returns a **Map**.
 If the the value is correct the function must returns **null** otherwise returns a **Map** with a key and custom information, in the previous example we just set **true** as custom information.

 > You can see the implementation of predefined validators to see more examples.
-In fact the previous example is the current implementation of the **required** validator, but we have just change the names for demostration porpouse.
+In fact the previous example is the current implementation of the **required** validator, but we have just change the names for demonstration purpose.

 ### FormGroup validators